Best Mattresses for Combination Sleepers in 2023

 Consider these four specific factors when you’re looking for the perfect mattress:

-Combination sleepers will likely need a medium-firm mattress.
-We’re talking about a 6-6.5 on the mattress firmness scale.
+Most combination sleepers will likely need a medium-firm mattress.
+We’re talking about a 6-7 on the mattress firmness scale.
 If you weigh 230 lbs or more, you could go to a 7 or 8.

-That level will accommodate the personal preferences of most sleepers, so it will accommodate most combination sleepers as well.
+Medium-firm will accommodate the personal preferences of most sleepers, and should accommodate most combination sleepers as well.
 There is some give for contouring and plenty of support underneath for people of varying weights.

 Also, you’ll need support so you don’t feel trapped inside the mattress.
 Soft is too soft.
 Medium-firm is likely what you’ll want.

 The differentiation between layers at the top of your mattress will do the actual contouring work to relieve pressure on the curves of your body.
-When you sleep on your back, your mattress should absorb the curve of your butt.
+When you sleep on your back, your mattress should absorb the curves of your lower body.
 On your stomach, especially if you are on the heavier side, the mattress should contour around your tummy.
 If you’re on your side, the mattress has to cradle your shoulders, hips and thighs.